hertze/FinishingTouches/README.md

 # FINISHING TOUCHES -- an action workflow script for Photoshop

 This script is designed to automate actions in Adobe Photoshop based on the keywords and aspect ratio of the active image file.
-It's particularly useful for batch processing a mix of images with varying sizes, mode and aspect ratios.
+It's particularly useful for batch processing a mix of images with varying sizes, modes and aspect ratios.

 ## How to install